abhirupbanerjee/GEAv3/docs/DATABASE_REFERENCE.md

 **1. uuid-ossp**
 - Provides UUID generation functions
-- Used for generating unique identifiers
+- Used for generating unique user identifiers in authentication system

-**2. pgcrypto**
-- Cryptographic functions
+- Required for `users.id` UUID field with `DEFAULT gen_random_uuid()`

+**Note:** Previously used extensions (pgcrypto, pg_trgm) have been removed in favor of application-level implementations:
-- Used for IP hashing (SHA256)
+- IP hashing now done in application layer (SHA256)

-**3. pg_trgm**
-- Trigram matching for fuzzy text search
-- Used in service search endpoint
+- Text search using PostgreSQL's built-in full-text search capabilities

 ### Character Encoding